jakekreider/metarg/README.md

 Intended usage:
 `metarg KORD`

-Will add the -d, -v flags as time and enthusiasm dictates.
+Will add the -d, -v flags as time and enthusiasm dictate.